Websoft9Archive/alibabacloud-platform/docs/README.md

 * AlibabaCloud Portal is the same with Cloud Console
 * DNS is the Domain Name System

-More terms, refer to the charpter [《AlibabaCloud Terms》](/else-glossary.md) of this documentation
+More terms, refer to the charter [《AlibabaCloud Terms》](/else-glossary.md) of this documentation

 ## Improve